erpc-io/eRPC/README.md

  * Do not initialize struct/class members in the struct/class definition (except maybe in major classes like Rpc/Nexus/Session).
 This only causes confusion.

+## Object lifetime notes
+ * The Rpc object cannot be destroyed by a background thread or while the foreground thread is in the event loop (i.e., by the request handler or continuation user code).
+This means that an initially valid Rpc object will stay valid for an interation of the event loop.

 ## MsgBuffer ownership notes
  * The correctness of this reasoning depends on restrictions on the request